Winter Olympic Medal Count 2026: Final Results for Team USA & More

 Image Credit: Getty Images

-Find out the updated Olympic medal count here for Team USA, Canada, Italy and more countries as everyone goes for the gold.
+Below, find out the updated Olympic medal count here for Team USA, Canada, Italy and more countries.

 Which Country Has the Most Athletes in the 2026 Winter Olympics Milano Cortina?